Leanna Bartlett Bares Abs In Houndstooth Crop Top & Skintight Black Leggings

-Leanna Bartlett bared her midriff in her most recent Instagram offering.
+Leanna Bartlett bared her midriff in her latest Instagram offering.
 Clad in a houndstooth crop top and leggings, she looked smoking hot in an outfit that showed a lot of skin, yet still remained stylish.

-The model recently took to social media to share two stunning photos on Wednesday night.
-She claimed that she was “obsessed” with the leggings from the Heather Presley Collection and she also loved the crop top.
+The model recently took to social media on Wednesday night to share two stunning photos.
+Leanna claimed that she was “obsessed” with the leggings from the Heather Presley Collection and she also loved the crop top.

-The long-sleeved crop top was form-fitting and showed off Leanna’s upper body.
+The long-sleeved crop top was form-fitting and showed off her upper body.
 It clung to her frame like a second skin.
-The top had a scooped neckline that allowed Leanna to put her ample cleavage on display and showcased her bronzed décolletage to perfection.
-The crop top also had a cutout feature in the front to expose even more skin.
+The top had a scooped neckline that allowed Leanna to put her ample cleavage on display while showcasing her bronzed décolletage to perfection.
+The crop top also had a cutout feature that exposed even more skin.

-Of course, the houndstooth check pattern took the top to the next level.
-The timeless print elevated the top and the black-and-white pattern contrasted with the model’s sun-kissed skin tone.
+The top had a houndstooth check pattern that took it to the next level.
+The timeless print elevated the top as the black-and-white pattern contrasted with the model’s sun-kissed skin tone.

 Leanna teamed the top with a pair of classic black leggings.
-The tights hugged her trim hips and lean thighs and showed off her toned physique.
-The pants had a high-waist design which is currently on-trend.
+The tights hugged her trim hips and lean thighs, showing off her toned physique.
+The pants had a high-waisted design which is currently on-trend.

 Leanna’s top and leggings left her midriff exposed.
 She flaunted her skinny waist and toned abs as she posed for the camera.